felleg/felleg.gitlab.io-backup/content/posts/20201028-My-Album-Of-The-Year.md

 their material.

-This year, I was caught by surprise by [Sadako e le mille gru di carta](https://logosprog.bandcamp.com/album/sadako-e-le-mille-gru-di-carta) from Italian band [LogoS](https://logosprog.bandcamp.com/).
+This year, I was caught by surprise by [Sadako e le mille gru di carta](https://logosprog.bandcamp.com/album/sadako-e-le-mille-gru-di-carta) (translation: Sadako and the thousand paper cranes) from Italian band
+[LogoS](https://logosprog.bandcamp.com/).
 While the users of progarchives rank *Sadako* in third place at the moment in [their top 100 albums of the year](http://www.progarchives.com/top-prog-albums.asp?ssubgenres=&syears=2020&scountries=&sminratings=0&smaxratings=0&sminavgratings=0&smaxresults=100&x=75&y=6#list), it managed to run away with my heart.
 The album is in the Rock Progresivo Italiano (RPI) subgenre of progressive rock, and is obviously in Italian.
 I have not yet read deeply into the (translated) lyrics, but the album has a theme revolving around a true life story involving origami and a sick child that survived the Hiroshima bombing disaster.
-That should be enough to grab anyone's interest.
+That should be enough to grab anyone's interest!

+While I like to listen to the album from front to back, my favorite highlight is *Il sarto* (track 4).
+The calm between two storms, it also reminds me in part to the music of Beau Dommage, a band that achieved mainstream popularity in Quebec in the 70s.
+The ending of the next track, *Zaini di elio*, is bombastic and tasteful.
+Upon hearing the impressive church bells, you would be forgiven for thinking it is the end of the album, when over twenty minutes remain in the final tital track.
+The album has many moments that flow into each other, and uses slow-paced leitmotifs under different instrumentations that manage to sound both fresh and familiar.

 I don't quite know how they do it, but artists in the RPI subgenre are excellent at creating ambiances that sound out this world: but incredibly beautiful and haunting.
 Even in more quiet parts of the music, the energy is always present and almost menacing.
-No other genre of rock makes me feel quite as invested in their quiet parts.
+No other genre of rock makes me feel quite as invested in their *quiet* parts.
 After a few listens, when you learn to trust this menace (nothing bad will happen!
 These tensions will get resolved, I swear!), the music just becomes an immense bed of feathers waiting for you to dive into.
 In regards to *Sadako* itself, if you enjoy music from the band Camel and give it an Italian twist, it might give